stffrdhrn/stffrdhrn.github.io/_drafts/relocs_tls_impl.md

 The `or1k_elf_size_dynamic_sections` function iterates over all object files to calculate the size of stuff, it uses:

- - info - the API to bfd provides access to everything, this function uses:
+ - info - the API to BFD provides access to everything, this function uses:
       - `or1k_elf_hash_table (info)` - called `htab` a reference to `elf_link_hash_table` which has sections.
       - `htab->root.splt` - the plt section
       - `htab->root.sgot` -  the got section